Can A Bad CV Joint Affect The Transmission?

 You can read my guide on check engine light flashing and car shaking to get further details.
 Usually, it is due to bad spark plugs, ignition coils, or a bad EGR valve.

-The inner CV joint is connected to the transaxle while the outer CV joint goes into the wheel hub assembly.
+The inner CV joint links to the transaxle.
+The outer CV joint goes into the wheel hub.

 As your vehicle goes over the potholes or bumps, the vehicle’s suspension moves in a respective direction.